Kroger MCP server

 git clone https://github.com/CupOfOwls/kroger-mcp

-Then, edit Claude Desktop's configuration file:
+Then, edit Claude Desktop's configuration file with:

 {